 Three Rivers Brewery — (505) 325-6605

-Beers: India Pale Ale, Papa Bear’s Golden Honey Ale, Animas Pale Ale, Red Apple Flyer Cider, Orchard Street Raspberry Wheat, S.M.A.S.H. – EPA, German Pilsner, Violator Doppelbock (X-Beer), Longshot Light, 3 Rivers Scottish Ale, Arroyo Amber Ale, Mother’s Milk Stout.
+Beers: India Pale Ale, SHIPA Falconer’s, Papa Bear’s Golden Honey Ale, Animas Pale Ale, Red Apple Flyer Cider, Strawberry Wheat, German Pilsner, Chaco Nut Brown, Double Barrel Amber Ale, Longshot Light, La Plata Pale Ale, 3 Rivers Scottish Ale, Arroyo Amber Ale, Main St. Irish Stout.
+The Falconer’s is a single-hop IPA made with Falconer’s Flight.
+It’s available only at the taproom.
 The Arroyo Amber Ale (5.0% ABV) is the local favorite.
 It is copper-red in color, medium bodied, and is brewed with caramel malt with a nice hop balance.
-The newest beers on tap are the Violator (7.4% ABV) and the Milk Stout (4.2% ABV).
+The Chaco Nut Brown and Main St. Irish Stout are the other recent additions to tap.

 Tractor Brewing Company — (505) 433-5654 (Nob Hill Tap Room), TBA (Wells Park)